Freshman Orientation Programs

-Follow the steps below to make your transition to UND for spring 2022.
+Follow the steps below to prepare to attend UND for fall 2022.

-You must claim your account and pay your deposit at least two business days before you'll be able to complete Step 2 of the New Student Transition process.
+You must claim your account and pay your deposit at least two business days before you'll be able to complete Step 2 of the process.

 To claim your account: